 Spaghetti & Meatballs in Fresh Marinara

-- 2 slices of white bread diced (approx ⅓ cup to ½ cup fresh bread crumbs)
+- 2 slices bread slices crust removed and diced (approx ⅓ cup to ½ cup fresh bread crumbs)

 - 2 tablespoons milk